The score-based test framework for parameter instability has

 however, that the functionality is compatible with IRT models fit using

-package only.
+the mirt package only.
 For now.